gmareske/py-playlist/README.md

 will generate a playlist based on different algorithmic constraints.
 A short description of each is provided in this readme, but read the code to find out how it works internally.
+All other python files (those that don't start with "week") are utility scripts for the playlist scripts.

 ## Installation